Mattress Disposal Cost and Options

 Can I put a mattress at the curb?

-Only in cities that allow bulk trash pickup, on the scheduled day, and usually only when wrapped in plastic.
-Fourteen states ban mattresses from landfills entirely, which often means curbside is not allowed.
+Only in cities that allow bulk trash pickup, on the scheduled day, usually wrapped in plastic.
+Fourteen states ban mattresses from landfills entirely, which often means curbside isn't allowed at all.

 Does Mattress Firm take your old mattress for free?

 Mattress Firm charges $45 to $65 for haul-away with a new mattress purchase as of 2026.
-Costco is currently the main retailer offering free haul-away, and only for Costco-purchased mattresses.
+Costco is the main retailer still offering free haul-away, and only on Costco-purchased mattresses.

 Can you donate a used mattress?

-Almost no thrift store accepts used mattresses anymore because of bed bug and sanitation concerns.
-A few local nonprofits and shelter programs take mattresses less than 2 years old in near-new condition, usually with proof of purchase.
+Almost no thrift store takes used mattresses anymore because of bed bug and sanitation concerns.
+A few local nonprofits and shelter programs accept mattresses under 2 years old in near-new condition, usually with proof of purchase.

 Is there a cheap way to get rid of multiple mattresses?

-Bundle them into a single junk removal pickup.
-Most haulers drop the per-mattress price significantly on job two and three, and you still only pay one crew fee.
+Bundle them into a single pickup.
+Most haulers drop the per-mattress price on the second and third unit, and you only pay one crew fee.

 Need the job done?